This is one blog you probably don’t want to read.

 OK, let’s get to it.

-You can argue that using inappropriate language says nothing about your heart, but when one of God’s earliest commands was against the misuse of His Name, it seems to me that this is the root of the problem–choosing to believe that there is a God in heaven that is holy, that He has prescribed guidelines for this life that He has given us, and that our willingness to either follow His plan or go our own way will determine the course of our life, and even…
+You can argue that using inappropriate language says nothing about your heart, but when one of God’s earliest commands was against the misuse of His Name, it seems to me that this is the root of the problem–choosing to believe that there is a God in heaven that is holy, that He has prescribed guidelines for this life He has given us, and that our willingness to either follow His plan or go our own way will determine the course of our life, and even…

 …what flows from our mouth.